 I do not recommend storing a dressed leftover salad as the acid in the dressing will continue to wilt your greens causing them to get soggy.

-If you made more salad than you can enjoy at one sitting, store washed lettuce in an airtight container in the fridge up to 10 days.
-Store any leftover dressing in an airtight container in the fridge up to 5 days.
+If you made more salad than you can enjoy in one sitting, store washed lettuce in an airtight container in the fridge for up to 10 days.
+Store any leftover dressing in an airtight container in the fridge for up to 5 days.

-When ready to enjoy, give the dressing a good shake or stir and assemble salad according to recipe.
+When ready to enjoy, give the dressing a good shake or stir and assemble the salad according to the recipe.

-Sure can!
-Feel free to use a nut-based milk and yogurt in the dressing and top with a vegan parmesan-style cheese.
+Sure you can!
+Feel free to use nut-based milk and yogurt in the dressing and top with a vegan parmesan-style cheese.

 More Salad Recipes To Try: